This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Trustee Elections 2022

-There were 11 candidates standing for election to 3 positions on the SCVO Board of Trustees.,respected by all political parties, I bring extensive experience of sharing the member voice in developing policy,I bring strategic leadership, skills audit, research, policy review, community/public engagement, critical,The chance to work in partnership with respected peers is rich.,I would bring a voice from an operational perspective linked to my understanding of current policy developments
+There were 11 candidates standing for election to 3 positions on the SCVO Board of Trustees.,by all political parties, I bring extensive experience of sharing the member voice in developing policy,I bring strategic leadership, skills audit, research, policy review, community/public engagement, critical,The chance to work in partnership with respected peers is rich.,I would bring a voice from an operational perspective linked to my understanding of current policy developments

 Control & risk management